manelbktb/projet_court_M_Benkortebi/README.md

 ## Included Programs
 The following programs are located in the src directory:
 ### extract_coords.py
-This program extracts information and coordinates of atoms from the PDB file.
+Extraction of atoms' information and coordinates from the PDB file.

 ### accessibility.py
-This program calculates solvent accessibility for each residue of the protein using a specific method.
+Calculation of solvent accessibility for each residue of the protein using a specific method.

 ### comp.py
-This program uses the Biopython module (Bio.PDB.SASA) to calculate solvent accessibility and compares the results to values obtained with the accessibility.py program.
-It also generates a bar chart for visualizing the comparison of values and calculates the percentage identity between the two programs.
+Calculation of solvent accessibility using the Biopython module (Bio.PDB.SASA) and compares the results to values obtained with the accessibility.py program.
+Generation of a bar chart for visualizing the comparison of values and calculates the percentage identity between the two programs.

 ### main.py
 This main script executes the entire process.
 It outputs the solvent-accessible surface area in angstroms for each residue using the accessibility.py program, as well as this value for the entire protein.
 It also executes the calculation of solvent-accessible surface area in angstroms for each residue using the Biopython program, along with the value for the entire protein.
 The script saves the comparison chart of values in a folder named "results" and displays the percentage identity between the results of both methods.